zsmb13/MSSQL/exercise4.md

 1. Add a new _Data source_ to the report by right clicking the _Data sources_ folder in the _Report data_ window.

-   - Chose the "Embed connections" option.
+   - Chose the "Embedded connection" option.
    - Connect to _Microsoft SQL Server_.
    - Use the _Edit_ button to specify connection details.
 Use the same settings as before.